Dependencies Configurations

 Attributes of a Variant

 An attribute allows Gradle to select the right variant depending on the consumer’s requirements.
 They are two types of attributes: standard attributes and custom attributes.
+For more information about variants and attributes, refer to the official documentation.

 Standard Attributes